LinuxForHealth/docs/docs/_sources/tutorials/quickstart.rst.txt

 Scoll down and click on the 'HL7v2_ADT' topic.

 Click 'View Messages', then click 'View Messages' again on the next page.
+This will take you to a list of all messages for the topic.

-You should see the body of the HL7v2 message you just sent to Linux for Health.
+Navigate to the message at the offset indicated in the result.
+For example, from 'HL7v2_ADT-0@7' in the result, we know the message is at offset '7' in the 'HL7v2_ADT' topic.
+At your result offset, you should see the HL7v2 ADT message sent to Linux for Health.